nathanfelipe/nathanfelipe/README.md

 # Hi there, I am Nathan:

-Currently working as a post doc in the field of theoretical plasma astrophysics<br> Transitioning to the private sector soon <br> Looking for collaborations involving data analysis, machine learning and statistical methods<br>Looking for help in data structure and algorithms<br>Currently learning signal reconstruction and topological data analsyis
+- Currently working as a Postdoc in the field of theoretical plasma astrophysics<br>
+- Transitioning to the private sector soon <br>
+- Looking for collaborations involving data analysis, machine learning and statistical methods<br>
+- Looking for help in data structure and algorithms<br>
+- Currently teching myself signal reconstruction and topological data analsyis<br>
+- You can find my academic CV on my [personal website](http://nathan.science)

 ## 🌐 Socials: